dso-org/deep-symbolic-optimization/README.md

 # Example usage

-To try out `dsr`, use the following command from the repository root:
+To try out `dsr` after installing the package use the following command from anywhere:

 ```
-python -m dsr.run ./paper/config/test.json --b=Nguyen-6
+python -m dsr.run
 ```

-This should solve in around 50 training steps (~30 seconds on a laptop).
+This runs the solver on the `Nguyen-1` task and solves quickly in under 100 training epochs (~60 seconds on a laptop).

 # Reproducing paper results